Syslifters/sysreptor/docs/docs/reporting/markdown-features.md

 # Markdown Features
-The markdown syntax used in this project is based on the [CommonMark spec](https://spec.commonmark.org/){ target=_blank} with some extensions.
+The markdown syntax used in this project is based on the [CommonMark spec](https://spec.commonmark.org/) with some extensions.

 This document briefly describes the most important markdown syntax.
 Non-standard markdown syntax is described more detailed.